Introduction to Parallel Trade Permits for Pesticides for 'Own-Use'

 Most of the rules relating to commercial parallel trade permits apply to own-use parallel trade permits.
 Please refer to The commercial Parallel Trade Permit guidance:.
 Where there are differences in the rules, these are set out below.

-Before deciding whether to import a pesticide whether under these arrangements or not, you should contact CRD.
+Before deciding whether to import a pesticide whether under these arrangements or not, you should contact HSE.

 Applications should be made using the application form CRD6 (own use)to The Pesticides Branch Applications Sift, Chemicals Regulation Division, Mallard House, Kings Pool, 3 Peasholme Green, York, YO1 7PX.
 The form must be fully completed with an original declaration signed and dated.